LBHackney-IT/Data-Platform-Playbook/docs/glossary.md

  ### Qlik
 [Qlik][qlik] is the council’s primary Business Intelligence tool for analysing and visualising data.
  ### Raw Zone
 The initial ingestion point for some datasets which belong to a single service.
-Data in the raw zone is a direct copy of the raw data in its original location (e.g. from a database, Google Sheet, API etc)
+Data in the raw zone is a direct copy of the raw data in its original location (e.g. from a database, Google Sheet, API etc).
  ### Redshift
-[Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) is an AWS cloud-based data warehouse service which we use to publish data from the data lake into analytical tools like Qlik, Google Data Studio and Tableau
+[Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) is an AWS cloud-based [data warehouse](#data-warehouse) service which we use to publish data from the data lake into analytical tools like Qlik, Google Data Studio and Tableau.
  ### Refined Zone
 Data in this zone has been refined or transformed in some way to make it more suitable for analysis.
-For example, two tables have been merged together, data types have been recast (to convert strings into date format), unused columns dropped, etc. Data in the refined zone can be published into analytical tools like Qlik
+For example, two tables have been merged together, data types have been recast (to convert strings into date format), unused columns dropped, etc. Data in the refined zone can be published into analytical tools like Qlik.
  ### S3
-[S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is short for Amazon Simple Storage Service, which provides cloud-based, scalable storage.We use S3 to store all of the data in our data lake.
+[S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is short for Amazon Simple Storage Service, which provides cloud-based, scalable storage.
+It is an [object](#objects) based storage and we use it to store all of the data in our data lake.
  ### Secrets Manager
 AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
-The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.[ Credentials Storage/Management ](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
+The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+[Credentials Storage/Management ](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
  ### Spark
 Apache Spark is an open source engine that is used to perform processing tasks quickly on large datasets.
 There is support for code written in Scala, Java, Python and R.
  ### Trusted Zone